 - Authenticate as a user with email and password (the user you set up in this section);

-- Send sensor readings to the realtime database as an authorized user.
+- Send sensor readings to the Firebase Realtime Database as an authorized user to the node corresponding to its user UID.

 Parts Required